Grinch: Voice actors and portrayals

 In many different movies, specials, and television series, the Grinch has been voiced and played by many different characters throughout many films.
 In Chuck Jones' 1966 television special, the Grinch was voiced by Boris Karloff before he died three years later in 1969.
-Hans Conried voiced the character in Halloween Is Grinch Night while Bob Holt voiced the character in The Grinch Grinches the Cat in the Hat, a crossover with one of Dr. Seuss' characters The Cat in the Hat.
+Zero Mostel (How the Grinch Stole Christmas!)
+(1975 Audio Record), Hans Conried voiced the character in Halloween Is Grinch Night while Bob Holt voiced the character in The Grinch Grinches the Cat in the Hat, a crossover with one of Dr. Seuss' characters The Cat in the Hat.

 In an episode of Tiny Toon Adventures, a parody of the Grinch was voiced by Homer Simpson's voice actor Dan Castellaneta.
 Castellaneta would later work on another Dr. Seuss project in 2003's The Cat in the Hat as the voice of Thing One and Two.
-Walter Matthau voiced the character in Random House Home Video, a few years before his death.
+Walter Matthau voiced the character in Random House Home Video.
 The Wubbulous World of Dr. Seuss also features the Grinch, where he was played by puppeteer Anthony Asbury.
 In Family Guy, the Grinch appeared as a cameo, being voiced by Wally Wingert.

 The Grinch was voiced by Corey Burton in Seuss Landing and Sneech Beach Area.
 In Ron Howard's 2000 How the Grinch Stole Christmas film, the Grinch's first live-action feature, he was played by Jim Carrey.
 Despite the film having mixed reviews, Carrey's performance as the Grinch was praised by critics.
-In The Grinch video game, he was voiced by Josh Gerhardt.
-Late actor Stefán Karl Stefánsson played the character in Dr. Seuss' How the Grinch Stole Christmas!
+In The Grinch video game, he was voiced by Peter Cugno (uncredited) and Josh Gerhardt.
+Stefán Karl Stefánsson played the character in Dr. Seuss' How the Grinch Stole Christmas!
 The Musical from 2008 until 2015.
-The Grinch also appeared as a cameo in Mad, being voiced by Stephen Stanton.
+The Grinch also appeared as a cameo in Mad, voiced by Stephen Stanton.

-He also appeared as a cameo in Robot Chicken, voiced by the series creator Seth Green.
-In Universal Pictures and Illumination's feature shortened to The Grinch directed by Scott Mosier and Yarrow Cheney, he was voiced by Dr. Strange's actor Benedict Cumberbatch, as well as commercials and short films that Cumberbatch also voiced the Grinch in promoting the 2018 film.
+The Grinch also appeared as a cameo in Robot Chicken, voiced by the series creator Seth Green.
+In Universal Pictures and Illumination's feature film The Grinch directed by Scott Mosier and Yarrow Cheney, he was voiced by Benedict Cumberbatch.
 In the Grinch's third live-action feature, Dr. Seuss' The Grinch Musical Live!, he was played by Matthew Morrison.
+In the horror movie parody of the Grinch, The Mean One, the Grinch was played by David Howard Thornton.
+In some Capital One commercials, the Grinch was voiced by David Kaye, In some of the Walmart commercials, the Grinch was voiced by Darin De Paul.